spack/spack/lib/spack/docs/basic_usage.rst

 ``@3.2``, since ranges also match versions with one-off suffixes, such as ``3.2-custom``.

-Finally, a version specifier can be a list of ranges and specific versions, separated by commas.
+A version specifier can also be a list of ranges and specific versions, separated by commas.
 For example, ``@1.0:1.5,=1.7.1`` matches any version in the range ``1.0:1.5`` and the specific version ``1.7.1``.

-When you supply such a specifier to ``spack install pkg@<specifier>``, it constrains the set of versions that Spack will install.

 For packages with a ``git`` attribute, ``git`` references may be specified instead of a numerical version i.e. branches, tags